Bread under extinction

 In Germany we have a saying - not a very charming one, I admit - it goes : “ As dumb as bread “ and obviously refers to the lack of neurological activity in bread.
-It does not take into account how important and beneficial the role of (truely good) bread can be, as part of our nutrition.
+It does not take into account how important and beneficial the role of (truly good) bread can be, as part of our nutrition.

 However, I reckon only one is taken for a dumb in our current bread scenario: that is the consumer.

-The much praised culture of german bread is rapidly going downhill.
+The much praised culture of German bread is rapidly going downhill.
 Hey!
 No!
 What am i saying?
-It is VANISHING from our planet, that's more like it.
-Sounds drastic, but is probably not even exagurated.
+It is VANISHING from our planet, that’s more like it.
+Sounds drastic, but is probably not even exaggerated.
 Proper bread, made the proper old fashioned way (and this is the only healthy way) is being replaced by premade dough mixes, produced in giant factories, which claim to produce handmade products.
 Most often the only thing that is being done by hand in these factories is the pulling of the lever, the pressing of the button and possibly (if you strike lucky) the tying of the Pretzels knot.
 The kneading, the tending, the rising, the shaping are done by machinery.
 And in order for machines to handle these masses of dough, day by day, the dough needs to be highly compliant.
 Not an easy task for something so highly variable.

 No batch of flour is the same as the one before.
 Growing conditions vary from place to place and from season to season, thus nutrition and composition will vary.
 But factory manipulated dough needs to be made elastic and resilient and durable, and it needs to be tweaked to fit conformity.
 Else it cannot be worked mechanically.
 This is done by the use of enzymes mainly.